kyma-project/cli/docs/contributor/ADR/003-module-user-interface.md

     default/registry-proxy    0.14.0
     ```

 - Remote catalog should not be a part of the default output of the `module catalog` command.
-Instead of that, to display modules available to pull, the user should add the `--remote` or `--remote=<URL>` flag.
+Instead, to display modules available to pull, the user should add the `--remote` or `--remote=<URL>` flag.

     ```bash
     $ kyma module catalog --remote